jonandergomez/machine_learning_for_students/README.md

-# machine_learning_for_students
+# Machine Learning for students

 * This is a repository of code used in my classes for my students.

- Neverhtheless,  if you find it useful for your purposes enjoy it.
+* Neverhtheless,  if you find it useful for your purposes enjoy it.
  But, please, do not consider this a stable product or a definitive version.
 This repository will be inmerse in a continuous changing.

+* Of course, this code contains errors.

 * The code in this repository is mainly written in Python.